This page covers the content requirements, abilities, and restrictions of the HTML rendering engine on BrightSign players.

 <video> element does not have the

-Images larger than 2048x1280x32bpp (or 4096x2160x32bpp for XT, 4K, and XDx33 players) will not be displayed by default.
-If a 4K video mode is used, the player will upscale images from HD resolution accordingly.
-This default limit can be increased in BrightScript using the roVideoMode.SetImageSizeThreshold() method.
+Images larger than 2048x1280x32bpp (or 4096x2160x32bpp for XT, 4K, XTx34, and XDx33 players) will not be displayed by default.
+If a 4K video mode is used, the player will upscale images from HD resolution accordingly (though native 4K graphics can be enabled on the XTx43).
+The default limit can be increased in BrightScript using the roVideoMode.SetImageSizeThreshold() method.

 Without altering the default maximum resolution, you can increase the maximum width of images by sacrificing height (e.g. using a 4096x640x32bpp image on non-4K players is allowed).
 You can also increase the maximum width/height by reducing the bpp value (e.g. using a 4096x1280x16bpp on non-4K players is allowed).